2020PB/police-brutality/all-locations.md

 Police arrived at a group of protestors who gave out food and water to remove the protestors' tents.
 During the removal, a protestor was arrested, held on the ground, and tased repeatedly.
 Charges are unclear.

-tags: protestor, taser, tase, arrest
+tags: protester, taser, tase, arrest

 id: va-richmond-19